 Do you suspect that you’re dealing with an addiction to alcohol?
 Do you suffer from mild alcohol withdrawal symptoms when you haven’t had a drink for eight hours?
 You might have a dependence problem.
 What would happen if you kept on going and decided to quit drinking altogether?

 Mild alcohol withdrawal symptoms include stomach pain, gastrointestinal upset, nausea, insomnia, and fatigue.
 You may encounter blood pressure changes, start sweating profusely and feel your hands shaking.
 Depression, anxiety, and mood swings are further aspects of withdrawing from alcohol.
-Because a small number of people with alcoholism also encounter delirium tremens (DTs), going through medically supervised withdrawal is critical.
+Because a small number of people with alcoholism also encounter delirium tremens (DTs) and other serious symptoms, going through medically supervised alcohol withdrawal is critical.

 Toward the end of the seven-day period, you’re starting to feel better.
-The mood swings even out and you’ll notice that most of the physical symptoms disappear.
-But you’re not yet done, drug and alcohol rehab picks up where detox leaves off.
+The mood swings even out and you’ll notice that most of the physical symptoms of alcohol withdrawal disappear.
+But you’re not yet done, alcohol rehab picks up where alcohol detox leaves off.

 Drug and alcohol rehab tackles the psychological addiction that creates the urges to drink even though your body no longer signals you to.
 Rehab facilities offer a number of treatment paths including: